levelfourtwenty/HCDecryptor/README.md

 # HCDecryptor
 Decryptor for HTTP Custom configuration files.
-### This is an javascript port of HCDecryptor tool made by the HCTools Group
+### This is a javascript port of HCDecryptor tool made by the HCTools Group

 # Requirements
 - Download Node.JS [Download Here](https://nodejs.org/en/download/ "Node.JS Download")